 The assigned ratings predicate the strategic importance of KE as a vertically integrated power utility having exclusive rights to distribute electricity in the largest metropolitan city of Pakistan.
 The company's monopoly status and protection from direct competition is a key rating consideration.
-Growth in units sent out is a key rating driver.
+Moreover, growth in units sent out is a key rating driver.
 While growth in units sent out continued in FY20, it was below historical levels due to impact of Covid-19 where economic activities were severely impacted in March, April and May.
+Management expects growth in units sent out to be revert to projected levels in FY21 as economic activities have reverted to normal levels.

-Continuous improvement across various operational performance metrics; however, Covid-19 has resulted in various challenges and has impacted improving trajectory of T& D losses.
+Continuous improvement across various operational performance metrics; however, Covid-19 has resulted in various challenges and has impacted improving trajectory of T&D losses.
 Going forward, based on the planned initiatives, the company remains resolute in recuperating the operational improvements, which will resultantly have a positive impact on the company's financials.
 Continuity in improvement in various operational performance metrics is considered important from a ratings perspective